gaehlerm/SoftwareEngineering/README.md

 ```
 ## Drawbacks of Inheritance

 Implementation inheritance comes with several issues and should therefore be avoided whenever possible.
-In the C++ Core Guidelines, there are at least a dozen points to consider when working with implementation inheritance [C++ Core Guidelines, C++ Core Guidelines explained (Rainer Grimm)].
+In the C++ Core Guidelines, there are at least a dozen points to consider when working with implementation inheritance [C++ Core Guidelines explained (Rainer Grimm)].
 More modern languages like Go and Rust don't even support implementation inheritance. [https://golangbot.com/inheritance/]

 ### Tight Coupling